 Employers must register with HM Revenue and Customs (HMRC) for the PAYE system and have a PAYE reference number before they make an apprenticeship booking with Truro & Penwith College.
-It can take up to 15 working days to get your employer PAYE reference number, sometimes longer during busy periods, so it is important to register as soon as possible to ensure your apprentice will be able to start their course and not have to be deferred until a later start date.

-For more information, visit the PAYE Online for employers: Using PAYE Online guidance on the GOV.UK website.
+It can take up to 15 working days For more information, visit the PAYE Online for employers: Using PAYE Online guidance on the GOV.UK website.

-4. THE APPRENTICESHIP SERVICE (TAS)
+THE APPRENTICESHIP SERVICE (TAS)